jaceroldan/pricing-recommendation-v1/README.md

 # pricing-recommendation-v1

-### A Flask API server the computes the pricing recommendation of a specific Car based on Machine learning
+### A Flask API server the computes the pricing recommendation of a specific Car that uses Machine learning

 __Note:__